harnonlabs/core-services.en/help/interface/experience-cloud.md

     To verify that you have logged in to your correct [organization](organizations.md), click on your profile avatar to see organization name.
 If you have access to more than one organization, you can also view and switch to another organization right in the header bar.

-    If your organization uses Federated IDs, Experience Cloud allows you to sign in with your organization's single sign-on without the need to enter your email address and password.
-To do this, add `#/sso:@domain` to the Experience Cloud URL (`https://experience.adobe.com`).
+    If your organization uses Federated IDs, Experience Cloud allows you to sign in with your organization's single sign-on without being required to enter your email address and password.
+Add `#/sso:@domain` to the Experience Cloud URL (`https://experience.adobe.com`) to accomplish this task.

     For example, for an organization with Federated IDs and the domain `adobecustomer.com`, set your URL link to `https://experience.adobe.com/#/sso:@adobecustomer.com`.
 You can also go directly to a specific application by bookmarking this URL, appended with the application path.
 (For example, for Adobe Analytics, `https://experience.adobe.com/#/sso:@adobecustomer.com/analytics`.)